balderdashy/sails-docs/concepts/Deployment/Scaling.md

 > Premature optimization is the root of all evil.  -[Donald Knuth](http://c2.com/cgi/wiki?PrematureOptimization)

 No matter what tool you're using, it is important to spend your focus and time on writing high quality, well documented, readable code.
-That way, when you need to optimize some code path in your application, you'll find it is much easier to do so.
+That way, if/when you are forced to optimize a code path in your application, you'll find it is much easier to do so.